Oxford Synthesizer Co OSCar

 New OSCar MIDI board:

 The M2 OSCar MIDI firmware EPROM is completely full.
 There is no room for any new code.
 Simply plugging a larger EPROM into the same socket would not increase the available space, since the CPU address decoding would also need to be changed to allocate more space to the EPROM.
 To accomplish this, I designed a new version of the OSCar MIDI daughter board.
 It mounts a little differently from the older ones, but is compatible with the OSCar processor board.
+I am planning to offer bare boards, but will not offer assembled boards.
 Here is a photo of the new board: